Vet TRIIP org

 2. Keep the temperature in your bedroom no higher than 70 degrees F.

-4. Move alarm clocks and other electrical devices away from your bed.
+4. Move alarm clocks and electrical devices away from your bed and avoid using loud alarm clocks.

 6. Reserve your bed for sleeping.